A Roadmap for Aspiring New Testament Scholars

 University of Georgia

 The impetus and support for this “Roadmap for Aspiring New Testament Scholars” comes from my participation in the CTL Lilly Teaching Fellows Program at the University of Georgia.
 If you have constructive comments on how to improve this roadmap, please email me your suggestions.
-(This roadmap was completed in August 2011 and lightly revised in October 2013, January 2014, and November 2016).
+(This roadmap was completed in August 2011 and lightly revised in October 2013, January 2014, and November 2016, and subsequently).

 The purpose of this “roadmap” is to fill an instructional gap that I perceived at several stages of my academic journey, namely to provide practical guidance at each step of the process for those interested in becoming a New Testament scholar.
 Rather than aiming to replace personal conversations with me or other mentors, it is meant to provide a meaningful basis for such discussions.